BE SAFE Domestic Violence Victim Advocacy Program

 If the police are called, they must determine if there is probable cause, or enough evidence that an incident has occurred, in order to make an arrest.
 Mandatory Arrest means that the police have probable cause and the perpetrator must be arrested.
 The State of New York will then press the charges.

-If the perpetrator left the scene and an arrest was NOT made, the police should give you a warrant card.
-If you would like to file criminal charges, you should take this card to the Family Justice Center located at 237 Main St. 14th floor, Buffalo, NY.
-Monday-Friday 9-3:30pm, or call (716)553-7233. http://fjcsafe.org/
+If the perpetrator left the scene and an arrest was NOT made, the police should give you a police report or warrant card.
+If you live in the City of Buffalo and would like to file criminal charges, you should take this card to the Family Justice Center located at 438 Main Street, Suite 201 , Buffalo, NY.
+Monday-Friday 9-3:30pm, or call (716) 553-7233. https://fjcsafe.org/

 After an arrest is made, it is very common for the defendant to attempt to reach out to you, both in person, by phone, and through third parties.
 The defendant may contact you from jail in violation of an order of protection.
 If the defendant contacts you, you should call 911 immediately.
 You can also do the following: